"We create living spaces for generations to come – that is our corporate mission statement."

-Martin resumes his academic career a little later: in 1989, he does his doctorate in social and economic sciences at the University of Innsbruck.
-At the turn of the year 1991/92, Hans Viessmann withdraws from the company and transfers sole management to Martin.
+Martin Viessmann resumes his academic career a little later: in 1989, he does his doctorate in social and economic sciences at the University of Innsbruck.
+At the turn of the year 1991/92, Hans Viessmann withdraws from the company and transfers sole management to Dr. Martin Viessmann.

 The business expert launches a large-scale internationalization campaign.
 During his time as CEO, he succeeds in increasing the foreign share of business, from less than ten percent at the beginning of the 1990s to well over 50 percent in 2006.
 Getting involved in sponsoring sports in 1993 is an important step towards increasing the popularity of the Viessmann brand.